Loading...

 • Criminal record check certificate

-• Proof of sufficient funds to cover your stay
+• Proof of sufficient funds to support yourself during your studies

-However, many of Spains best business schools are located in these cities, so you may have to weigh up the choice of spending less or attending a top-ranked business school.
+With many of Spain’s best business schools located in these cities, you may have to weigh up the choice of spending less or attending a top-ranked business school.

 Here are some typical monthly costs for a student in Spain:

-Spain offers significantly more affordable tuition fees for business studies compared to other countries in Western Europe.
+Spain offers significantly more affordable tuition fees for business studies than other countries in Western Europe.

-An MBA in Spain can cost upwards of 70,000 (approximately US$82,000) per year, which is lower than the cost for comparable courses in the UK or the US.
+An MBA in Spain can cost upwards of 70,000 euros (approximately US$80,000) for the full program, which is lower than the cost for comparable schools in the United Kingdom or the United States.

 Most business schools and universities in Spain offer scholarships to international students.
-However, these will usually come with stipulations, for example, that you hold a particular nationality or are enrolled in a specific program.
+These will usually come with stipulations, however, such as that you hold a particular nationality or are enrolled in a specific program.
 Additionally, they may not always be full-paid scholarships, so make sure you review the details carefully.

 Other European organizations (including Santander) offer scholarships for international students to study in Spain.
 These may be worth checking if you fail to receive a scholarship from your university or business school.

 A Spanish student visa also allows you to work part-time during your studies for a maximum of 30 hours per week.
-However, visa rules state that this cannot be your sole source of income, which makes sense, given that 30 hours is only a part-time contract.
+Visa rules state that this cannot be your sole source of income.

 Alternatively, some companies, such as Prodigy Finance, offer loans to international students without a co-signer.
 However, you should carefully review the requirements and details for these loans.